neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

   computed by OpenMC and map in the opposite direction from OpenMC cells to all the MOOSE elements that mapped to each cell.

-The above sequence is repeated until the desired convergence of the coupled domain.
+The above sequence is repeated until desired convergence of the coupled domain is achieved.
 The [MultiApps](https://mooseframework.inl.gov/syntax/MultiApps/index.html)
 and [Transfers](https://mooseframework.inl.gov/syntax/Transfers/index.html)
 blocks describe the interaction between Cardinal and MOOSE.
-The MOOSE heat conduction application is here run as the master application, with OpenMC run as the sub-application.
+The MOOSE heat conduction application is run as the master application, with OpenMC run as the sub-application.
 We specify that MOOSE will run first on each time step.

-Two transfers are required to couple OpenMC and MOOSE for heat source and temperature feedback; the first is a transfer of heat source from Cardinal to MOOSE.
+Two transfers are required to couple OpenMC and MOOSE for heat source and temperature feedback.
+The first is a transfer of heat source from Cardinal to MOOSE.
 The second is transfer of temperature from MOOSE to Cardinal.

 !listing /tutorials/lwr_solid/solid.i